ABPMultimediaUA/ex_absfact/README.md

 # Abstract Factory Example

-This code is an application example of the Abstract Factory Pattern.
+This code is an application example of the _Abstract Factory Pattern_[1].
 It shows a simple maze game with different types of enemies and walls.
 These different types are created using an Abstract Factory.

 ## Compilation requisites